websanco/liferay-learn/docs/dxp/latest/en/site-building/site-settings/site-settings-ui-reference.md

 ### Documents and Media

-When enabled, a User with view permission can browse the Site’s document library files and folders.
+When enabled, a User with view permission can browse the Site's document library files and folders.
 For more information, see [Securing Site Documents Content](../site-settings/site-content-configurations/securing-site-documents-content.md).

 ### Message Boards